Raninoida

-Raninoida is a taxonomic section of the crabs, containing a single superfamily, Raninoidea.
+Raninoida is a taxonomic section of the crabs, containing a single extant superfamily, Raninoidea, and two extinct, Necrocarcinoidea and Palaeocorystoidea.
 This group of crabs is unlike most, with the abdomen not being folded under the thorax.
-It comprises 46 extant species, and nearly 200 species known only from fossils.
+As of 2009, it comprised 46 extant species, and nearly 200 species known only from fossils.

+Classification

 Below is a cladogram showing Raninoidea's placement within Brachyura:

+The following subgroups are contained in section Raninoida: